Credits and costs

 Alternately, you can take your time and complete courses at your own pace.
 Many students take just one or two courses per semester.

-During your residency, you get the opportunity to meet program faculty and immerse yourself in the first core course in the program.
-The residency experience is the only time we will require you to be present for synchronous sessions during the day.
+During the required virtual residency, you will connect with your colleagues and immerse yourself in the first core course in the program, Team Performance.
+The three-day residency experience is 100% online, and the only time we will require you to be present for synchronous sessions during the day.

 Study with a Trusted Leader in Online Education